zuozhenggh/learning-library/data-management-library/mysql/heatwave-intro/setup-heatwave/setup-heatwave.md

 algorithm, it will predict the number of nodes needed.
     ![Connect](./images/10addheat04.png " ")

 8. Once the estimations are calculated, it shows list of database schemas in MySQL node.
-If you expand the schema and select different tables, you will see the estimated memory required in the Summary box, There is s Load Command (analytics_load) generated in the text box window, which will change based on the selection of databases/tables
+If you expand the schema and select different tables, you will see the estimated memory required in the Summary box, There is a Load Command (heatwave_load) generated in the text box window, which will change based on the selection of databases/tables

 9. Select the airportdb schema and click “Apply Node Count Estimate” to apply the node count
     ![Connect](./images/10addheat05.png " ")